-Awards are for one year, and matching funds are not required.
-However, ORIP expects institutions that compete for HEI awards to provide an appropriate level of support for associated infrastructure, such as building alterations or renovations, technical personnel, and post-award service contracts for instrument maintenance and operation.
+Awards are issued for one year, and matching funds are not required.
+However, ORIP expects institutions that compete for S10 awards to provide an appropriate level of support for associated infrastructure, such as space to house the instrument, technical personnel, and post-award service contracts for instrument maintenance and operation.

 How to Apply